exoplanet-dev/exoplanet/docs/tutorials/autodiff.md

 There are times when providing your AD framework with a custom implementation and/or differentation rule for a particular function is beneficial in terms of cost and stability.
 `exoplanet` is designed to provide these custom implementations only where it is useful (e.g. solving Kepler's equation or evaluating limb-darkened light curves) and then rely on the existing AD toolkit elsewhere.

-## Automatic differentiation in Aesara
+## Automatic differentiation in PyTensor

 Let's start by giving a quick taste for how AD works in the context of `PyMC` and `exoplanet`.
-`PyMC` is built on top of a library called `Aesara` that was designed for AD and fast linear algebra in the context of neural networks.
+`PyMC` is built on top of a library called `PyTensor`, a fork of the now unmaintained Theano library that was designed for AD and fast linear algebra in the context of neural networks.
 The learning curve can be steep because your code ends up looking a little different from the usual way you would write Python code.
-(If you're looking for something more "Pythonic", [JAX](https://github.com/google/jax) might be a good alternative, but for our purposes, we'll stick with `Aesara`.)
+(If you're looking for something more "Pythonic", [JAX](https://github.com/google/jax) might be a good alternative, but for our purposes, we'll stick with `PyTensor`.)
-In `Aesara`, you start by defining the _relationships_ between variables and then ask to evaluate a variable using this "graph".
+In `PyTensor`, you start by defining the _relationships_ between variables and then ask to evaluate a variable using this "graph".
-This might seem a little counterintuitive, and you hopefully won't have to worry about this too much, but it can be a handy workflow because `Aesara` will compile and optimize your model in the background (generally making it faster).
+This might seem a little counterintuitive, and you hopefully won't have to worry about this too much, but it can be a handy workflow because `PyTensor` will compile and optimize your model in the background (generally making it faster).
 This structure allows us to evaluate the derivative of some variable with respect to another.

 Here's a simple example where we define a relationship between two variables `x` and `y`: